The core entropy for polynomials of higher degree: Continuity of core entropy on the space of polynomials

-To show $\Theta:=\{\FFF,\JJJ_\infty\}$ is a weak critical marking of $f$, we need to check that $\JJJ_\infty$ satisfies properties (1)-(4) in the definition of weak critical Julia marking (see section \ref{sec:critical-julia-marking}).
-By the claim above and Lemma \ref{ray-convergence-2}, for each $i\in\{1,\ldots,k\}$, the rays of $f$ with arguments in $\Theta_i$ land at a common point, which we denote by $c_i$, and $c_{n,i}\to c_i$ as $n\to\infty$.
-Then by Rouche's theorem each $c_i$ is a critical point of $f$ in the Julia set.
-On the other hand, the set $\{c_1,\ldots,c_k\}$ contains all the critical points of $f$ in the Julia set.
+Now, to show $\Theta:=\{\FFF,\JJJ\}$ is a weak critical marking of $f$, we just need to check that $\JJJ$ satisfies properties (1)-(4) in the definition of weak critical Julia marking (see section \ref{sec:critical-julia-marking}).
+By the claim above and Lemma \ref{ray-convergence-2}, for each $i\in\{1,\ldots,m\}$, the rays of $f$ with arguments in $\Theta_i$ land at the common point $c_i$ of $f$.
+On the other hand, the set $\{c_1,\ldots,c_m\}$ contains all the critical points of $f$ in the Julia set.
 To see this, note that any critical point $c\in J_f$ is an accumulation point of the critical points of $f_n$ according to Rouch\'{e}'s theorem.
-Furthermore, by Lemma \ref{center-converge}, the point $c$ cannot be an accumulation point of the critical points in the Fatou components corresponding to $\mathcal{F}$, hence it must be an accumulation point of $c_{n,1},\ldots,c_{n,k},n\geq 1$.
-Hence $c\in\{c_1,\ldots,c_k\}$.
-The discussion above implies that properties (1)-(3) in the definition of weak critical Julia marking hold for $\JJJ_\infty$, so we just need to check property (4).
+Furthermore, by Lemma \ref{center-converge}, the point $c$ cannot be an accumulation point of the critical points of $f_n$ in the Fatou components corresponding to $\mathcal{F}$, hence it must be an accumulation point of $c_{n,1},\ldots,c_{n,m}, n\geq 1$.
+It follows that $c\in\{c_1,\ldots,c_m\}$.
+The discussion above implies that properties (1)-(3) in the definition of weak critical Julia marking hold for $\JJJ$, so we just need to check property (4).
 Given a critical point $c\in J_f$, let $I_c$ denote the index set Then $c_{n,i}\to c$ as $n\to\infty$ if and only if $i\in I_c$.
 Note that $c$ is a root of $f'(z)$ with multiplicity ${\rm deg}(f|_c)-1$.
 Then, by Rouch\'{e}'s Theorem for each sufficiently large $n$ the function $f_n'$ has ${\rm deg}(f|_c)-1$ roots near $c$, counting with multiplicity.
 On the other hand, for each sufficiently large $n$, the points $c_{n,i}$ with $i\in I_c$ are exactly the roots of $f_n'$ near $c$, and each $c_{n,i}$ has multiplicity (\text{as a root of $f'_n$}) equal to

 It follows that the equation in property (4) holds. \end{proof}